-An AP that has dot11IRMActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 shall do one of the following:
+For non-MLO, an AP that has dot11IRMActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 shall do one of the following:

 - include an Extended RSN Capabilities element in the (Re)Association Response frame with the IRM Active field set to 1.

 - include an Extended RSN Capabilities element in the second PASN frame with the IRM Active field set to 1.

+For MLO,an AP MLD that has dot11IRMActivated equal to true, and that receives a (Re)Association Request frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 through an affiliated AP, shall include an Extended RSN Capabilities element in the (Re)Association Response frame with the IRM Active field set to 1.

 An AP that includes the PASN AKMP as part of the RSNE included in Beacon and Probe Response frames, i.e., when dot11PASNActivated is true, and has dot11IRMActivated equal to true shall set dot11KEKPASNActivated to true.